How often should I forgive?

 Often we hear the families of victims saying that they find peace when perpetrators are punished.
 Sometimes they are left dissatisfied when a sentence does not feel severe enough.
 All cases are different, of course, and deliberate acts of violence are harder to forgive.
 But Bill’s widow did not want there to be any more punishment.
 She knew that there was more goodness in forgiveness than in condemnation.

-In our Gospel reading today, Peter asks Jesus a perfectly sensible question.
-He has grasped the concept of forgiveness, but he wonders what the limits are.
+Jesus has been teaching his disciples about how to deal with fellow Christians who sin against them.
+This prompts Peter to ask Jesus what the limits are, and offers seven times – a generous act, as rabbis would have limited it to three.
 The fact that the question refers to “another member of the church” suggests that this might have been an issue for the early Church.
 We can imagine that early Christians quarrelled with one another, just as Christians do today.
 Of course there should be forgiveness for wrongs, Peter knows that, but should it be limitless?
 After seven offences and seven acts of forgiveness, would a little punishment be in order, he wonders?
+Jesus, however, in saying that the disciples should be prepared to forgive seventy-seven times, means that Christian forgiveness should be limitless.
+Imagine the reaction from the disciples.
+How is this possible?
+Jesus tell a parable to explain how and why.

-He should have known better.
-Jesus is never in the business of setting limits.
-Seventy-seven times is more like it, he says.
-And he tells a story to show why.
 The slave whose debts have been remitted by his master needs to respond by forgiving what is owed to him.
 Of course he wants his money back from his fellow slave.
 It is a small amount, which should be easy to pay.
 It is in a different category from the vast amount that he has been let off.
 But the principle is the same, according to Jesus.
 Those who have been forgiven will also forgive.
 And they must forgive from the heart, Jesus says.
 In biblical thinking the heart is the source, not of the emotions, but of the will.
 Forgiveness is a matter, not of feeling, but of conscious action.
 It is a mark of the followers of Jesus, and it needs deliberate intent.
+The key to this parable lies in the king’s furious words.’
+Should you not have had mercy on your fellow-slave, as I had mercy on you?’
+If we truly understand how immeasurable a debt God has forgiven us, we will forgive others the comparably much smaller sins they commit against us.

 It is easy to say and much harder to do.
 Our human nature usually gets in the way, and God understands and forgives that too.
 But an effort is required.
-We need to forgive from the heart – not with our emotions, but by an act of will.
+Forgiveness is primarily about our feelings, but forgiveness is an act of the will.
+It is a choice that we make, we may struggle with trying to forgive but we need to begin somewhere and make an effort to forgive from the heart – not with our emotions.
 Only then will we learn, as Bill’s widow did, how much goodness comes from forgiveness.
-Only then can the Church become a place where people see God’s kingdom on earth, a kingdom abounding in grace where all are welcome and all are forgiven.
+Forgiveness and our participation in it are fundamental signs of the kingdom of God for which we pray and long for.